How to read a certificate of insurance form

 - Fail to mention prior legal disputes

-- Claim to have insurance when, in fact, it expired many years ago
+- Claim to have insurance, but it expired years ago

 In what cases are certificates of insurance necessary?